Sickness benefit in general

 - Save your entry.

-Review time off periods
+Review absence periods

 - Go to Payroll > Compliance.

-- Click on Review time off periods.
+- Click on Review absence periods.

 - Save your entry.